hongha912/sudoku-qualtrics/README.md

 6. This should be enough to get the sudoku puzzle recorded in the response.
 Try to Preview, then type in some responses.
 Then, go to the "Data & Analysis" tab > "Export & Import" > "Export Data..." > "Download".
 The 2 new embedded fields should appear as 2 new columns.
     - `PercentageCorrectAnswers` shows the percentage of correct answers the respondent manages to fill in, with value ranging from 0(%) to 100(%).
     - `SudokuAnswers` records the actual answer of the user in the format of a JSON object.
 It should be self-explanatory, but an online formatter can help with readability.
 I'm assuming that you don't actually need this directly, other than for recording and troubleshooting purposes.
+However, the script can certainly be modified to record every answer as a separate column.

 ## Caveats